SchwarzIT/onyx/apps/docs/src/development/grid.md

 :::

-The `onyx-grid-span` classes can be combined as necessary.
+Multiple `onyx-grid-span` classes can be combined as necessary.